-A couple of further relevant points also require to be mentioned here.
-First, it is operationally advantageous to test two-time macrorealist relations compared to the three-time ones because of the lesser number of joint probabilities measured.
-Among the two-time macrorealist relations, the NSIT condition involves minimum number of observable probabilities.
-Secondly, the measurement envisaged in our example can be designed such that an outcome is inferred when the detector is not triggered (negative result measurement).
-This ensures that there is no classical interaction with the measured object during measurement, thereby satisfying the assumption of noninvasive measurability \cite{lgi2}.
-Such a measurement can be implemented in our setup by using, say, a probe beam for illuminating one of the two regions (either from $x = \beta_i$ to $x = \infty$, or from $x = \beta_i$ to $x = - \infty$).
+An important point to note here is that the measurement envisaged in our example can be designed such that an outcome is inferred when the detector is not triggered (negative result measurement).
+This ensures that there is no classical interaction with the measured object during measurement, thereby satisfying the assumption of noninvasive measurability, if the measured object is classical \cite{lgi2}.
+Such a measurement can be implemented in our setup by using, say, a probe beam illuminating one of the two regions (either from $x = \beta_i$ to $x = \infty$, or from $x = \beta_i$ to $x = - \infty$).
 If no scattered light is observed, an outcome is registered by inferring the presence of the oscillating object within the unilluminated region \cite{LHO1}.
 Other relevant specifics will be discussed with respect to the analysis of our scheme presented as follows.

 \textit{The analysis:--} We begin by explicitly writing the modified forms of the two-time LGI and the two-time NSIT relation involving sequential measurements of the observables denoted by $Q$ and $R$ at two different instants $t=t_1$ and $t=t_2$ respectively, where $t_1 < t_2$.
 The NSIT condition implies that the probability of obtaining a particular outcome for the measurement of $R$ at $t=t_2$ should be independent of whether any prior measurement has been carried out.
-That is, in the present context, the two-time NSIT condition can be expressed as
+That is, it can be regarded as the statistical version of noninvasive measurability.
+In the present context, the two-time NSIT condition can be expressed as

-where $p(Q+, R +)$ is the joint probability of getting the outcomes $+1$ at instant $t=t_1$ and $+1$ at instant $t=t_2$, similarly, for other joint probabilities.
-On the other hand, $p(R+)$ is the probability of getting the outcome $+1$ at instant $t=t_2$, when no measurement is done at $t=t_1$, similarly, for $p(R-)$.
-Magnitude of quantum violation of the two-time NSIT condition will be denoted by the non-zero value of $|\text{N}_{\pm}|$.
+where $p(Q\pm, R \pm)$ is the joint probability of getting the outcomes $\pm 1$ at instant $t=t_1$ and $\pm 1$ at instant $t=t_2$; $p(R \pm)$ is the probability of getting the outcome $\pm 1$ at instant $t=t_2$, when no measurement is done at $t=t_1$.
+The magnitude of the quantum violation of the two-time NSIT condition will be denoted by the nonzero value of $|\text{N}_{\pm}|$.